An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

-We define $n$-shifted structures of reversed parity similarly, replacing $=$ with $\ne$ and applying the parity reversion operator $\Pi$ to the target of $\lambda_2^{\sharp}$. \end{definition} In particular, this means that Lagrangian submanifolds of symplectic manifolds are Lagrangians with respect to $0$-shifted symplectic structures, but note that the morphism $Z \to X$ in Definition \ref{lagdef} need not be in any sense injective.
-For many examples of $n$-shifted Lagrangians on NQ-manifolds, see \cite{PymSafronov}; the prototypical example is given by the embedding of a supermanifold $M$ in its $n$-shifted cotangent bundle $T^*M[n]$.
+We define $n$-shifted structures of reversed parity similarly, replacing $=$ with $\ne$ and applying the parity reversion operator $\Pi$ to the target of $(\omega_2,\lambda_2)^{\flat}$. \end{definition} In particular, this means that Lagrangian submanifolds of symplectic manifolds are Lagrangians with respect to $0$-shifted symplectic structures, but note that the morphism $Z \to X$ in Definition \ref{lagdef} need not be in any sense injective.
+As an extreme example, an $n$-shifted Lagrangian structure on the unique morphism $Z \to \R^0$ corresponds to an $(n-1)$-shifted symplectic structure on $Z$.
+For many examples of $n$-shifted Lagrangians on NQ-manifolds, see \cite{PymSafronov}; the prototypical example is given by the embedding of a supermanifold $M$ in its $n$-shifted cotangent bundle $T^*[n]M$.